carmenbianca/report-liferay/report.md

 - Undo the first step.

 This was much more performant than the previous attempt.
-When run in combination with the mass-conversion script, all files passed, which signalled that both implementations succeeded.
+When run in combination with the header conversion tool, all files passed, which signalled that both implementations succeeded.

 #### Code review